Orphaned Children

 The U.N defines an orphan as a child who has lost one or both parents.
 These children have lost or have been abandoned by one or both parents.
 Vulnerable children who have lost their parents face the additional emotional struggle to build resilience amidst living in poverty.
 In the midst of their struggles, your sponsorship of orphans can help bring much-needed comfort and assurance to them.
 Sponsor orphans and journey with them like an extended family, to help them achieve their dream.
 Your sponsorship will directly help orphan children in need through holistic interventions including child protection, education and livelihood support.

-Hi, my name is Prinjoy.
+Hi, my name is Mufalo.

-I am a 9-year-old girl from Mongolia.
+I am a 8-year-old girl from Zambia.

 I lost my father.